sgladkoff/goldpan-ru/docs/interpretisto.md

 ### Additional Materials

-If your role is not **Attendee (Event Local)**, you may see this icon in your UI:
+If your role is not **Attendee (Event Local)**, you may see this button in your UI:

 ![download 1](ui_download.png)

-This icon is not always visible.
+This button is not always visible.
 If it is, it means that the manager of this conference has made additional materials of some kind available to the invitees.
-Click this button to see the list of files.
+Click it to see the list of files.

 ## Types of Conferences Possible